-There is one other theatre in Weirs Beach.
-The Winnipesaukee Playhouse (603) 366-7377 is a year-round, family-run theatre dedicated to bringing quality arts and entertainment to the Lakes Region.
+Nearby to Weirs Beach, in Meredith, is the Winnipesaukee Playhouse (603) 279-0333.
+The playhouse is a year-round, family-run theater dedicated to bringing quality arts and entertainment to the Lakes Region.
 They aim to provide a fun and challenging theatrical environment for all Lakes Region locals and visitors in both performance-based and educational arenas.
 Whether your interest is to be onstage, behind-the-scenes, or in the audience, The Winnipesaukee Playhouse has something for you!

 HISTORY OF THE COLONIAL THEATRE

 The Colonial Theater on Main Street in downtown Laconia opened in 1914 with 1200 seats.
 Live performances were only a memory by the 1960s, when it had become a single-screen movie palace.
 The webmaster attended many movies here, and fondly recalls the beautiful illumination by glowing purple nightlights.
 In 1983, the grand interior was subdivided into a 5-screen multiplex cinema.
 The

 movie theater closed in 2002.
 Previous efforts to restore the theater fell short.
 However, in June 2015, it was announced that the theater would finally be restored to its former glory.
 The restoration was completed in 2021.
 Nationally, many Main Streets have been revitalized by the renovation of their old theaters, as a NY Times article points out.
 The League of Historic American Theaters assists many of these restoration efforts.